The Retirement Research Foundation

 Depending on your project’s timeline and start date, funds are generally released two months after a grant is approved.
 Refer to RRF’s Grants Schedule to review the timeline for each application cycle.

-If our project is not funded, when can we reapply?
+If our project is not invited or funded, when can we reapply?

-If a project is not funded, applicants must wait a year to re-submit a proposal for the same project.
+If a Letter of Inquiry proposal is not invited or a project is not funded, applicants must wait a year to re-submit a proposal for the same project.
 However, an organization is allowed to submit a proposal for a different project at any point.

 The person who submitted our grant documents is no longer with our organization.
 How can I gain access to their online account?